fudgebucket27/LoopringNftSnapshotter/README.md

 # LoopringNftSnapshotter
 Snapshot NFT holders on Loopring using the Subgraph.
 For a 10 000 NFT collection(1/1 mints) expect it to take an hour depending on your internet speed.
 If doing a snapshot of a large collection I would recommend you give your holders enough time in advance to prepare for it.
+I would suggest that your holders not doing anything with their NFTs in the hours leading up to the snapshot.

 This tool can snapshot holders for NFTs minted as 1/1s or minted an X amount of times.